Characterizing classification datasets: a study of meta-features for meta-learning: Discussion

 \subsection{Input Domain}

 The input domain defines the data type supported by a meta-feature.
 For instance, statistical meta-features support only numerical data while information-theoretic meta-features support only categorical data.
-The alternatives adopted to handle non-supported data types have rarely been reported in the literature, as observed in \citet{Smith2001,Ali2006,Reif2014,Garcia2015}.
+The alternatives adopted to handle non-supported data types have rarely been reported in the literature, as observed in~\citeA{Smith2001,Ali2006,Reif2014,Garcia2015}.
 Besides the fact that such choices affect the reproducibility of MtL experiments, their impact on the outcomes is unknown.

 Figure \ref{fig:measure-domain} summarizes the options adopted in the literature to deal with the data type.
-The options consist of ignoring \citep{Kalousis1999} or transforming the data \citep{Castiello2005}.
+The options consist of ignoring~\citep{Kalousis1999} or transforming the data~\citep{Castiello2005}.
 By ignoring the attributes, two problems are faced: \emph{(i)} if a dataset contains only attributes with the ignored data type, all respective measures will have missing values; \emph{(ii)} in an MtL context, the algorithms/techniques recommended may support the ignored data.
-In favor of this choice, it is possible to argue that to employ only the meta-features that are able to characterize such data is a natural choice, since they can properly represent the data \citep{Michie1994}.
+In favor of this choice, it can be argued that to using only the meta-features that are able to characterize such data is a natural choice since they can properly represent the data~\citep{Michie1994}.
 Besides, their inability to process some types of data may be aligned with the limitations of some algorithms, therefore representing useful information.
-Alternatively, the datasets can be segmented by type (only numerical, only categorical and mixed) where only the suitable measures for each group are employed \citep{Bilalli2017}.
+Alternatively, the datasets can be segmented by type (only numerical, only categorical and mixed) where only the suitable measures for each group are used~\citep{Bilalli2017,Kopf2002}.

 By transforming the attributes, the meta-features can support any data types using a \emph{binarization} or \emph{discretization} approaches.
 It leads to new decisions since there are different alternatives used to transform the data, including the possibility of combining them together.